Certified Ingrown Nails Treatment for The Gold Coast and Robina Area

 Bone infections in ingrown nail care

 Chronic nail infections can and often lead to more serious bone infection.
-Eventually the infection spreads to deeper tissues if the skin/nail has been left badly treated.
+Eventually the infection can spread to deeper tissues if the skin/nail has been left badly treated.
 Oddly, one of the most common causes for this are antibiotics themselves.

 For the ingrown nail antibiotics alone do nothing.
 A chronic inflammatory condition can result from the rubbing of the nail against the skin (granulation tissue).
 Even worse is the situation in which an antibiotic may only treat the skin aspect of the infection.
 In osteomylitis the infection lives within the bone itself.
 This potential outcome may only be noticed when pain and swelling continues much later.

 Good and timely nail care should be utilised rather than this bandaid (antibiotic) approach should not replace good timely nail care.

 Advances in ingrown nail care

 Recent advances in diabetic wound care have proven to be of great value in the surgical treatment of ingrown nails.
 A specialised hydrogel product (supplied to each patient after a procedure) is available as a non-prescription product and should be applied over the post-operative nail on a daily basis.
 A single, folded sterile gauze is placed over the gel and is maintained with a piece of paper tape.

 Basically, the gel produces a moist wound environment.
 The product reduces inflammation and normally occurring post-operative redness by promoting more rapid healing and acting as a natural debriding agent.
 This essentially allows patients the opportunity to wear their normal shoes with little or no discomfort.
 The patient may also continue a daily exercise program.
 Final healing usually occurs four weeks after the initial procedure.

 - Fungal nail treatments